t7-reapy/t7_workspace/README.md

   - note: [audio_shared](share/raw/scripts/shared/audio_shared.csc#l73) client script uses localhost to host sounds
 - hellround bugs:
   - if player is downed with minigun, and revived, minigun is gone from player's hand and bonus as well (bonus needs to be given back to player)
-  - weapon can cycle with minigun (sometimes only...)
+  - weapon can cycle with minigun (sometimes only...) <= still the case ?
   - cerberus fed icons border is visible from far away

 # Sphynx commands cheat sheet